appcelerator-archive/appcelerator.oracle.opensync/documentation/index.md

 There are two variations of this module.
 Select the module that matches the type of database that you are using for your application:

-* `ti.oracle.opensync.sql` - Uses the native SQLite database
+* `appcelerator.oracle.opensync.sql` - Uses the native SQLite database
-* `ti.oracle.opensync.bdb` - Uses the Berkeley DB database
+* `appcelerator.oracle.opensync.bdb` - Uses the Berkeley DB database

-Note that the `ti.oracle.opensync.bdb` module provides the same API as the Titanium database API, only under its own namespace.
+Note that the `appcelerator.oracle.opensync.bdb` module provides the same API as the Titanium database API, only under its own namespace.

 ## OpenSync Resources